cunnie/docs/bosh_create_dns_server.md

 Escape character is '^]'.
 ```

-<a name="mac_addr"><sup>3</sup></a> We chose an arbitrary MAC address ('0200424f5348'), first setting the [locally-administered bit](https://en.wikipedia.org/wiki/MAC_address#Address_details) (the second least-significant bit of the most significant byte), i.e. the leading "02".
+<a name="mac_addr"><sup>3</sup></a> We chose a MAC address ('0200424f5348') by first setting the [locally-administered bit](https://en.wikipedia.org/wiki/MAC_address#Address_details) (the second least-significant bit of the most significant byte), i.e. the leading "02".

 We chose "00" as the next byte.

 We chose the last four bytes by using the hex representation of the ASCII code for "BOSH" (i.e. `echo -n BOSH | od -t x1`, i.e. '42:4f:53:48')

-<a name="vmps"><sup>4</sup></a>  to ensure network mayhem doesn't ensue.
-For example, Pivotal in San Francisco uses VMPS, and when the ethernet switch detects unknown MAC address on one of its ports, it will configure that ports VLAN to be that of the guest network's; however, this will also affect the workstation that is hosting the BOSH VM.
+<a name="vmps"><sup>4</sup></a> When VMPS has been deployed, all MAC addresses must be registered with the local IT organization to avoid knocking the host VM off the network.
+For example, Pivotal in San Francisco uses VMPS, and when the ethernet switch detects unknown MAC address on one of its ports, it will configure that port's VLAN to be that of the guest network's; however, this will also affect the workstation that is hosting the BOSH VM.
 In practical terms, the workstation's ethernet connection will ping-pong (switching approximately every 30 seconds from one VLAN to the other), effectively rendering the BOSH VM and the workstation host unusable.

 ## How to Deploy a DNS Server with BOSH